alexand-ro/alexand-ro.github.io/_posts/2017-08-29-1-year-in-madrid.md

 They say that life it's not about the amount of breaths you take, it's about the moments that take your breath away.
 This year I am grateful that I had accomplished more than I can recall on a simple thought.
 Madrid saw me grow and for sure enabled me to grow much faster than I would have done in any other place.

-I can say that in this past year every single day was a new adventure, nothing was the same and every single day deserves it's own headline.
+I can say that in this past year **every single day was a new adventure**, nothing was the same and every single day deserves it's own headline.
 I got involved in so many things in parallel and although I got overwhelmed in some situations, I managed to get results in the rest and this brought me 365 days that didn't look like each other and minimum 365 achievements, smaller or bigger.
 I say minimum 365 because in some days I celebrated multiple "victories".

 It's a bit ironic that I'm celebrating 1 year of Madrid from Seattle, another amazing city in which I wanted to come for a long time.
-But after living and having so many memories here, I can proudly call Madrid: my home.
+But after living and having so many memories here, I can proudly call Madrid: **my home**.

-*Note: The article was originally published on [Facebook Notes](https://www.facebook.com/notes/alex-petrache/1-year-in-madrid/1526590314064489/) and moved to alexand.ro on May 11, 2017.*
+*Note: The article was originally published on [Facebook Notes](https://www.facebook.com/notes/alex-petrache/1-year-in-madrid/1526590314064489/) and moved to alexand.ro on May 11, 2017. *